-John Papay, Associate Professor of Education and Economics at Brown University and Director of the Annenberg Institute, explained the benefits of peer assistance and review, where teacher mentors provide support to their colleagues to promote professional standards.
+John Papay, Associate Professor of Education and Economics at Brown University and Director of the Annenberg Institute explained the benefits of peer assistance and review, where teacher mentors provide support to their colleagues to promote professional standards.
 When those efforts are not successful, the mentor recommends to management that the teacher in question is not suited for the position.
-When Steve Smith as Providence Teachers Union President and Susan Lusi as Providence Public Schools Superintendent attempted to make greater use of this innovation, their efforts were frustrated by the extended procedural "due process" that the teachers' union invoked due legislative requirements even after their peers had engaged in suitable, but unsuccessful support efforts.
-In their view (and in the view of the other experts who presented), school resources can be wasted on excessive rounds of due process, especially when that teacher's peers have concluded that the teacher in question is unable to meet professional standards.
+When Steve Smith as Providence Teachers Union President and Susan Lusi as Providence Public Schools Superintendent attempted to make greater use of this innovation, their efforts were frustrated by the extended procedural "due process" that teachers invoked even after their peers had engaged in suitable, but unsuccessful support efforts.
+In their view (and in the view of the other experts who presented), school resources can be wasted on excessive rounds of due process, especially when that teacher's peers have concluded that the teacher in question is unfit for the job.
 Mr. Papay identified robust peer assistance and review combined with expedited due process as a best practice.

 III.
-A Vision for Providence Public Schools
+A Vision for the Providence Public Schools